resfandiari/flutter_advanced_graphql/README.md

 # flutter_advanced_graphql

-It is a demo of Clean Architecture with GraphQL using an advanced tool in Flutter.
+Demonstration of Clean Architecture with GraphQL using Flutter's advanced tools.

 ## Goal
 - generate dart types and classes which covers GraphQL API queries